WinVector/data_algebra/README.md

 ```

 Note: as with `SQL` the `data_algebra` assumes the processing pipeline is a [`DAG`](https://en.wikipedia.org/wiki/Directed_acyclic_graph) with only table-nodes used more than once.

+[Known to not work with Pandas 0.25.1 on Python 3.7](https://github.com/pandas-dev/pandas/issues/29819) (newer Pandas fixes the issue).